MikkCZ/pontoon-addon/PRIVACY.md

 **Pontoon Add-on** does not:

-- collect any personally identifiable data.
+- Collect any personally identifiable data.
-- communicate with its author.
+- Communicate with its authors.

 **Pontoon Add-on** does:

-- download data from external servers, which are necessary to provide its functionality as described below.
+- Download data from external servers, which are necessary to provide its functionality as described below.
-- store the download data locally as described below.
+- Store the downloaded data locally as described below.

 ## Communication with external servers